Skip to main content

 Storm Water Management Plan

-Lehi City adopted a revised storm water management plan in 2021.
+Lehi City adopted a revised storm water management plan on June 11th 2024.
 The purpose of the plan is to limit, to the maximum extent practical, the discharge of pollutants from the Lehi City storm drain system.
 You can view the current plan at the following link:

 If you have questions or comments regarding the storm water management plan, please contact Dave Norman at 385.201.1700 or dnorman@lehi-ut.gov.